madni-coder/madni-prayer-prod/stories.md

         -   Alerts can be enabled/disabled.
     -   **Status:** ⬜ Not Done

--   As a user, I want to see Namaz times for every masjid in my city.
+-   As a user, I want to see Namaz times for every masjid in my locality.
     -   **Acceptance Criteria:**
-        -   List of masjids in city is shown.
+        -   List of masjids in locality is shown.
         -   Namaz times for each masjid are displayed.
     -   **Status:** ⬜ Not Done